 Dent puts Doc Savage through a pulp version of the decathlon while tossing in parts of the modern pentathlon.
 Doc runs faster than a horse; he fights with a sword; he hurls a pike; he tosses a spar; he swims a lake and then wounds the pilot of a plane with his expert pistol marksmanship; he uses a javelin.
 The story explains that Were Doc Savage to become a professional athlete, there is no doubt in my mind but that he would be the wonder of all time.

 A further comment in the fifth issue, Pirate of the Pacific, echoes the idea once again: One of the scientists at the banquet told me in entire seriousness that, were Savage to enter athletic competition, his name would leap to the headlines of every paper in the country.
 Any reader of the times would instantly associate Doc Savage’s fantastic athletic abilities with those of Jim Thorpe.
 This allowed Street & Smith to capitalize on the popularity of the popular athlete in the form of the bronze-skinned Doc Savage without directly committing themselves to his ethnicity.

 Lester Dent’s notebook states “This thing started December 10, 1932.”
 When Doc Savage first meets King Chaac we learn that Doc was to appear before him upon the passage of twenty years.
 Going back twenty years from Dent’s start date brings us to 1912 – the very same year Jim Thorpe won the Pentathlon and the Decathlon and became the greatest athlete of the century.

 Jim Thorpe’s story finally reached the big screen in 1951.
-Burt Lancaster played the Indian athlete in Jim Thorpe, All-American.”
+Burt Lancaster played the Native American athlete in Jim Thorpe, All-American.”
 The movie was renamed for release in the United Kingdom as Jim Thorpe – Man of Bronze.